 ST3GAL2 (ST3 Beta-Galactoside Alpha-2,3-Sialyltransferase 2) is a Protein Coding gene.
-Diseases associated with ST3GAL2 include epileptic encephalopathy, early infantile, 15 and kidney fibrosarcoma.
-Among its related pathways are Metabolism and Glycosphingolipid biosynthesis - ganglio series.
-GO annotations related to this gene include sialyltransferase activity and beta-galactoside (CMP) alpha-2,3-sialyltransferase activity.
-An important paralog of this gene is ST3GAL4.
+Diseases associated with ST3GAL2 include Kidney Fibrosarcoma.
+Among its related pathways are Keratan sulfate/keratin metabolism and Glycosaminoglycan metabolism.
+Gene Ontology (GO) annotations related to this gene include sialyltransferase activity and beta-galactoside (CMP) alpha-2,3-sialyltransferase activity.
+An important paralog of this gene is ST3GAL1.

 UniProtKB/Swiss-Prot for ST3GAL2 Gene